ministryofjustice/interventions-catalogue-ui/README.md

 ### Runing the app for development**

-To start the main services excluding the use of force app:
+To start the main services excluding the interventions catalogue ui app:
 `docker-compose up --scale=interventions-catalogue-ui=0`

 Install dependencies using `npm install`, ensuring you are using >= `Node v10.15.3`